manulorente/linux-foundation-lfs101/README.md

 Linux supports background and foreground job processing.
 A job in this context is just a command launched from a terminal window.
 Foreground jobs run directly from the shell, and when one foreground job is running, other jobs need to wait for shell access (at least in that terminal window if using the GUI) until it is completed.
 This is fine when jobs complete quickly.
 But this can have an adverse effect if the current job is going to take a long time (even several hours) to complete.

 In such cases, you can run the job in the background and free the shell for other tasks.
 The background job will be executed at lower priority, which, in turn, will allow smooth execution of the interactive tasks, and you can type other commands in the terminal window while the background job is running.
 By default, all jobs are executed in the foreground.
-You can put a job in the background by suffixing & to the command, for example: updatedb &.
+You can put a job in the background by suffixing `&` to the command, for example: `updatedb &`.

-You can use CTRL-Z to suspend a foreground job (i.e., put it in background) and CTRL-C to terminate it.
-You can always use the bg command to run a suspended process in the background, or the fg command to run a background process in the foreground.
+You can use `CTRL-Z` to suspend a foreground job (i.e., put it in background) and `CTRL-C` to terminate it.
+You can always use the `bg` command to run a suspended process in the background, or the `fg` command to run a background process in the foreground.

-The jobs utility displays all jobs running in background.
+The `jobs` utility displays all jobs running in background.
 The display shows the job ID, state, and command name, as shown here.

-jobs -l provides the same information as jobs, and adds the PID of the background jobs.
+`jobs -l` provides the same information as jobs, and adds the PID of the background jobs.

 The background jobs are connected to the terminal window, so, if you log off, the jobs utility will not show the ones started from that window.